propfeds/wtworlds/readme.md

 (joke) giant spider on fire mob

 raindeers that are modelled after sheep and summon rain when dead, and summon invisible bees when alive to aid crops

+wisteria trees

+refuges:
+- like a village, but also with a school
+- redstone acts like chalk, written on the ground
+- Nushu lessons take place outdoors
+- Chairs = logs? stairs?
+- Teachers wear and sell redstone hats
+- Poem books as chest loot

 promises
 - prosperity: brush a block to detect ores nearby